Rangers vs. Cardinals Player Props Betting Odds

 Garcia Stats

-- Garcia has picked up at least one hit in five straight games.
-During his last five outings he is batting .409 with two doubles, a walk and two RBI.
+- Garcia has picked up at least one hit in six straight games.
+In his last 10 games he is hitting .286 with two doubles, two walks and two RBI.

 Garcia Recent Games